lilnasy/gratelets/packages/typed-api/README.md

 ## Usage

-Typed API routes are created the same way that normal [API routes](https://docs.astro.build/en/core-concepts/endpoints) are created in Astro, but using `defineApiRoute()`.
+Typed API routes are created using the `defineApiRoute()` function, which are then exported the same way that normal [API routes](https://docs.astro.build/en/core-concepts/endpoints) are in Astro.

 ```ts
 // src/pages/api/hello.ts